Wyndham Mortimer: Trade union career

 This industrial job-hopping culminated in 1917 when Mortimer was hired as a drill operator at the White Motor Company of Cleveland, Ohio, then a leading manufacturer of trucks and busses.
-While at White Motor, Mortimer organized his fellow workers into an independent trade union — the White Motor Union.
-After first seeking assistance from the Cleveland Federation of Labor for his organizing effort, without success, in the summer of 1933 Mortimer made contact with John Williamson, the CPUSA's District Organizer for Detroit.
+While at White Motor, he organized his fellow workers into an independent trade union — the White Motor Union.
+After first seeking assistance from the Cleveland Federation of Labor for his organizing effort, without success, in the summer of 1933 he made contact with John Williamson, the CPUSA's District Organizer for Detroit.
 The Communist Party lent assistance to the organizing campaign and in August 1933 the White Motor Union affiliated with the Auto Workers Union (AWU), an affiliate of the Communist Party-sponsored Trade Union Unity League.

-Although he never publicly acknowledged his own participation Mortimer was himself a member of the Communist Party USA (CPUSA) by 1932 according to historian Roger Keeran.
+Although he never publicly acknowledged his membership, Mortimer had joined the CPUSA by 1932, according to historian Roger Keeran.
 Outside of his workplace he was also active in the Small Home and Landowners League in Cleveland, a short-lived mass organization of the CPUSA.

-Unhappy at the presence of a new radical union in their midst, in November 1933 representatives of the Cleveland Metal Trades Council began circularizing White Motor workers with leaflets calling on plant workers to choose between the American Federation of Labor and the Communist-sponsored AWU.
+Unhappy at the presence of a new radical union in their midst, representatives of the Cleveland Metal Trades Council began circulating leaflets in November 1933 to White Motor workers, asking them to choose between the American Federation of Labor and the Communist-sponsored AWU.
 This appeal made headway with rank-and-file workers.

-Mortimer, realizing that he faced a long and divisive fight over the issue, called a mass meeting of union members and himself recommended that the independent union be dissolved in favor of a new organization affiliated with the AF of L. Shortly thereafter union officials went to headquarters of the Metal Trades Council and made formal application, and Federal Local Union No. 18463 of the American Federation of Labor was thereby established.
+Mortimer, realizing that he faced a long and divisive fight over the issue, called a mass meeting of union members and recommended that the independent union be dissolved in favor of a new organization affiliated with the AF of L. Shortly thereafter union officials went to headquarters of the Metal Trades Council and made formal application, and Federal Local Union No. 18463 of the American Federation of Labor was thereby established.